$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 Step 1: AWS Set Up

-If you are working for an organization that uses AWS, the chances are that your IT department may already have compute instances or protocols for requesting cloud resources.
+If you are working for an organization that uses AWS, the chances are that your IT department may already have compute instances or protocols for requesting for cloud resources.
 In that case, seek approval for and obtain the following:

-• An IAM user or other other IAM entities with a minimum permissions set that allows for the provisioning of EC2 instances, ECR repositories, and Cognito user pools.
+An IAM user or other other IAM entities with a minimum permissions set that allows for the provisioning of EC2 instances, ECR repositories, and Cognito user pools.

 The subsequent setup steps will vary depending on whether you’re using your organization’s EC2 instance or setting up your own.
-For this post, however, we will create our own Amazon Web Services (AWS) account, IAM entities and provision AWS resources.
+For this post, however, we will create our own Amazon Web Services (AWS) account, IAM user and provision AWS resources.
 The first step is to register for an AWS account, which is free of charge.

 AWS Command Line Interface